Meeflak/Meeflak/README.md

 - Hello!
 My name is Micheal Eichenlaub, an aspiring game designer excited about all the possibilities.
 - I cannt wait to see where this adventure takes me.
-- Now that I am extremely close to graduation, I will be diving into some personal learning objectives such combat system implementation and best practices.
+- Now that I am extremely close to graduation, I will be diving into some personal learning objectives such as combat system implementation and best practices.
   I have lots to learn!
 But I look forward to every minute of it.